 I am committed to the idea that an artwork can be a process that encompasses many different phases and forms.
-As a result I consider my work to be project based and concept oriented.
-The major elements in my work are live actions, context specificity, photography, and appropriated materials.
-Currently, I'm exploring structures and concepts related to globalizing culture, art, and language.
+As a result, I consider my work to be project based and concept oriented.
+I utilize live actions, context specificity, interactivity, and appropriated materials to construct novel forms of artistic research.
+Currently, I'm exploring structures and concepts related to communication, technology, nature, and public art.

 I typically work in public spaces and my favorite audiences are unsolicited ones.
 I create opportunities for viewers to transform into active participants in the work by actively questioning and loosening the boundary between what is and what is not considered art.
 I use my work as a catalyst to encourage others to activate their own creativity, imagination, and artistic processes by positioning the work at the threshold between life and art.
 One of the by-products of this approach is that the content of the work becomes a reflection of the issues brought to it by participants.